Multimodal Speech Enhancement Using Burst Propagation

 \subsection{Energy Analysis}

 This work considers the energy efficiency in terms of neurons' activation rate, which shows itself as MBURST's major triumph.
-In this aspect, one can observe in Figure~\ref{f.energy} that the MBURST neurons' firing rate decreases dramatically to values below $0.2$ in the first iterations and strides towards values close to $0.1$ in the subsequent iterations for both training and testing sets, showing an energy gain around $70\%$ and $65\%$ over the Multimodal and Unimodal approaches, respectively.
-Regarding the backpropagation-based approaches, the Unimodel performed better than Multimodel, suggesting that the backpropagation was not robust enough to combine the noisy audio and visual information in an energy efficiency fashion, thus implying the worst performance achieved by the Multimodel approach in this context.
+In this aspect, one can observe in Figure~\ref{f.energy} that the firing rate of MBURST neurons decreases dramatically to values below $0.2$ in the first iterations and strides towards values close to $0.1$ in subsequent iterations for both training and testing sets, showing an energy gain around $70\%$ and $65\%$ over the Multimodal and Unimodal approaches, respectively.
+Regarding the backpropagation-based approaches, the Unimodel performed better than the Multimodel, suggesting that the backpropagation was not robust enough to combine the noisy audio and visual information in an energy-efficiency fashion, thus implying the worst performance achieved by the Multimodel approach in this context.

 Table~\ref{t.energy} analytically reinforces MBURST's robustness in the context of energy efficiency by presenting the area under the curve over the average energy rate measured during the training and testing procedures.
 In this context, MBURST shows itself $48\%$ and $58\%$, on average over train and test sets, more efficient than Unimodal and Multimodal, respectively.